 Tim now lives in the Dandenong Ranges with Emily.
 He has 3 children and many more classic motorbikes!
 When time permits, he still enjoys working on and racing his bikes.
 He is an avid collector and restorer of old Range Rovers and Land Rovers, but his eclectic tastes span most unusual European cars.
 Apart from various early Range Rovers, his favourite old conveyance at the moment is a Citroen DS 21 Safari.

-Chris Ward: Senior Mechanic
+German Ramos: Senior Mechanic

-Alan Moschenski: Apprentice
+Alan Moschenski: Mechanic

 It’s a difficult thing finding someone – mechanic or apprentice – who has the right skills and attitude to work at Black Stallion Motors.
 It’s a hard thing to find someone, especially a young person without much experience, who you can trust to respect the cars they are working with.
 It’s hard to find someone who will meet Tim’s exacting standards.
 So Tim was very lucky, when after more than a few people didn’t work out, Alan arrived in the workshop looking for an apprenticeship.
+We are extremely pleased that Alan has chosen to continue working with us after completing his apprenticeship.

 Although Alan has always loved cars, he didn’t have much in the way of experience.
 But Tim could see that his attitude and tenacity would go a long way.
 It was that tenacity that Alan used at 16 years old to convince his father to buy an old Datsun 1600 so they could restore it together.
 We’re told it took quite a lot of nagging, but eventually his dad caved in (Alan now owns a stunning 260Z).